antfriend/antfriend.github.io/TootTootTerminologyDB.md

 ## TTAI
 ![Librarian mark](images/ttai-meshtastic-fungus-ball.svg)
 ### Definition
-TTAI is the maker-scale librarian role that assumes the active TTDB umwelt and answers to "@AI". ==>> [TTE Agent Umwelt v1](standards/umwelt/TTE_Agent_Umwelt_v1.yaml)
+Toot Toot AI is the maker-scale librarian role that assumes the active TTDB umwelt and answers to "@AI". ==>> [TTE Agent Umwelt v1](standards/umwelt/TTE_Agent_Umwelt_v1.yaml)

 ### Example
-A device on the Toot Toot Network can request: "@AI STATUS" to receive a short, structured reply suitable for a low-bandwidth (meshtastic network)[https://meshtastic.org/].
+A device on the Toot Toot Network can request: "@AI STATUS" to receive a short, structured reply suitable for a low-bandwidth (meshtastic network.)[https://meshtastic.org]

 ### Reference Specification Documents